zencart/documentation/content/user/images/additional_images.md

 Then add additional images for your products, following the naming conventions set out in [Image Filename conventions](/user/images/image_filename_conventions/).

+### Additional images filename matching rules

+Using an underscore and more characters after the base filename is the best practice for ensuring your additional images work as expected.
+See [Image Filename Conventions](/user/images/image_filename_conventions/) for details.

+Prior to Zen Cart 2.1.0, image matching did not enforce the check of a `_` suffix when looking for additional product images in the "images/" directory (but it DID require the `_` in any "images/whatever/" subdirectories).
+Since v2.1.0 the `_` is required in both locations.

+Stores that are upgrading and wish to retain the old functionality can enable the legacy mode via the [site specific overrides file](/user/customizing/site_specific_overrides/) by setting $use_legacy_additional_image_matching to true.

 ### How do I disable the additional images feature?